 - Technical support through Queen's ITServices help desk as well as a dedicated CTE help email and phone

 Faculty of Engineering and Applied Science

-- Graduate Certificate in Community Relations for the Extractive Industries
+- Social Performance Management in the Extractive Industries

 Requirements: Program admissions are required to enrol.
 Some courses have prerequisites.
 Students on a Letter of Permission may apply to enrol in online courses through Queen’s Admission Form.

 Support: Additional technical support is available at the faculty level.
 See FEAS-IT.